2022 Samar boat explosion

-In August 2022, a motorboat carrying rebels of the New People's Army exploded in Catbalogan, Samar.
-The explosion killed the passengers including NPA leaders Benito and Wilma Tiamzon.
+In August 2022, a motorboat carrying rebels of the New People's Army (NPA) exploded in Catbalogan, Samar, Philippines.
+The explosion killed the passengers, including NPA leaders Benito and Wilma Tiamzon.

 Background

 Communist rebellion

 The triumvirate of the Communist Party of the Philippines, New People's Army, and the National Democratic Front (CPP-NPA-NDF) has been waging a rebellion against the Philippine government for decades.

 Under the administration of President Rodrigo Duterte, the Philippine government has engaged with peace talks with the CPP-NPA-NDF.
 Duterte would formally halt the peace talks in 2017 after both sides accused one another of repeated ceasefire violations.

 The Anti-Terrorism Council of the Philippine government has designated the CPP-NPA as a terrorist groups in December 2020.
 The same designation was placed for the NDF in June 2021.

 Tiamzon couple

 The casualties of the Samar boat explosion included NPA leaders Benito and Wilma Tiamzon who were originally arrested in March 22, 2014.
 They were released in August 2016 on bail, to participate in peace talks to end the Communist rebellion in the Philippines in Oslo, Norway representing the Communist rebels as consultants of the National Democratic Front.

 Having existing arrest warrants for various crimes, they went to hiding again after peace talks collapsed in 2017.
 They would be tried in absentia for the kidnapping of four Army lieutenants in 1988.
 They were sentenced to prison in November 2020.

 The couple themselves would also be considered as terrorists by the Anti-Terrorism Council.